• Skip to primary navigation

 Scones are our thing.
 It is funny how we often get attached to a food that has no family origin.
 We are definitely not British, but give me a scone, and I am totally hooked.
 I make both sweet and savory gluten free scones a few times a month.

-I can't tell you enough about how excited I am about my new gluten free cinnamon apple scones.
-They have cinnamon sugar rolled into the dough just like a gluten free cinnamon roll!
-If you are looking for that special treat to serve with breakfast, or as a snack, you need to try this recipe!
+I can’t tell you enough how excited I am about my new gluten free cinnamon apple scones.
+They have cinnamon sugar rolled into the dough, just like a gluten free cinnamon roll!
+If you are looking for that special treat to serve with breakfast or as a snack, you need to try this recipe!

-If you love scones as much as we do, check out all of my delicious gluten free scones recipes!
+If you love scones as much as we do, check out my delicious gluten free scones recipes!

-• I use a special technique to swirl the cinnamon and sugar throughout the scones, adding so much flavor!
+• I use a special technique to swirl the cinnamon and sugar throughout the scones, adding lots of flavors!

 • You can freeze the extras to enjoy these gluten free cinnamon apple scones any time!